-- (a) A regular full-time employee is one who is appointed to a regularly scheduled position and is regularly scheduled to work a minimum of 7.2 or 7.5 hours per day, depending on the employee's shift rotation, and a minimum of 36 hours per week, exclusive of unpaid meal breaks. - (b) A regular part-time employee is one who is appointed to a regularly scheduled position and is regularly scheduled to work less than an average of 36 hours per week, exclusive of unpaid meal breaks. - (c) A casual employee is one who is employed in work that is not of a continuous nature, including but not limited to, coverage for vacation, illness or injury, or temporary work which is created by a special project or contract.
+- (a) A regular full-time employee is one who is appointed to a regularly scheduled position and is regularly scheduled to work a minimum of seven and one-half up to 10 hours per day, depending on the employee's shift rotation, and a minimum of 36 hours per week, exclusive of unpaid meal breaks. - (b) A regular part-time employee is one who is appointed to a regularly scheduled position and is regularly scheduled to work less than an average of 36 hours per week, exclusive of unpaid meal breaks. - (c) A casual employee is one who is employed in work that is not of a continuous nature, including coverage for vacation, illness or injury, or temporary work which is created by a special project or contract.